 Crypto legislation is still a work in progress across many jurisdictions around the world.
 In the EU, the European Council approved MiCA and the European Parliament is set to vote and approve it in February 2023.
 MiCA covers offerings, transactions and services related to crypto assets (advice and trading, among others), explicitly including exchanges and excluding NFTs8.
 The UK aimed to regulate stablecoins, thus establishing a much narrower scope than that of the EU9.
 China banned cryptocurrency exchanges from operating in the country.
 However, the extent to which this ban is fully enforceable is questionable: VPNs can mask the location of users and bypass firewalls.
 In fact, China’s customers make up to 8% of FTX’s customers, the same percentage as in the UK.

 The regulatory issue refers not only to specific features of the crypto asset market, but also to the lack of thorough auditing and controls in some companies operating in the market, of which FTX has become the prime example.
 For example, MiCA requires companies that offer custody services for crypto assets to keep a registry of clients and their assets (on an individual basis and up to date).
 This is to establish internal controls that ensure the assets are kept safe and to separate the companies’ assets from those of the clients.
-Furthermore, under MiCA, custody providers can be liable if the clients’ assets are lost due to malfunction or hacks10
+Furthermore, under MiCA, custody providers can be liable if the clients’ assets are lost due to malfunction or hacks10.

 The fact that, with MiCA, the European Union aims to prohibit insider dealing and market manipulation in cryptoassets markets pretty much clarifies the current Wild-West situation in most exchanges.